JimmyKenMerchant/RaspberryPi/segment_lcd_test/README.md

 Caution that, typically, segment LCD modules are used with 5 volts.
 Besides, your RasPi outputs 3.3 volts.
 If so, a level shifter (logic level converter) is needed to convert 3.3 volts to 5 volts.
 Several LCDs don't show segments with 3.3 volts, because of avoiding errors on displaying by static electricity.

-I tested CS, WR, and DATA without pull-ups; then it works.
-My module is driven with 5V, so a logic level converter (FXMA108) is applied.
-No external pull-ups are needed for CS, RD, WR, and Data.
+My module is driven with 5 volts, so a logic level converter (FXMA108) is applied.
+No external pull-ups are needed for CS, WR, and Data.
+RD is not used.
+However, in case, you need to externally pull-up RD pin if it exists, i.e, connect VDD (5 volts) with RD through a 20K ohms resistor.